MicrosoftDocs/intellicode/ISSUE_TEMPLATE.md

 Reporting a Problem
 -------------------
 To report a problem with IntelliCode for Visual Studio, please use the "Report a Problem..." feature built into the tool.
 To report a problem with IntelliCode for Visual Studio Code, you're in the right place.
-Please copy and paste any details that are visible in the Output window logs for VS-IntelliCode and the lanuage you're using.
+Please copy and paste any details that are visible in the Output window logs for VS-IntelliCode and the language you're using.

 If your issue relates to Python IntelliSense using the new Python Language Service rather than to IntelliCode recommendations, please report it at https://github.com/Microsoft/vscode-python/issues/new.
 Include any details in the Output window logs for Python.